giovanniramos/PDO4You/README.md

 The methods insert(), update() and delete() of the PDO4You class, are nestled between transactions, these being beginTransaction() and commit().
 This ensures that the system can roll back an unsuccessful operation and all changes made ​​since the start of a transaction.

+Was added in version 3.1 the execute() method, as an alternative to methods (insert, update and delete).

 A serious error in the execution results in invoke rollBack(), undoing the whole operation.
 Consequently one Exception is thrown, tracing the path of all classes and methods involved in the operation, speeding in an environment of "production", the debug process and thus ensuring the database of the risk becoming unstable.

 In MySQL, transaction support is available for InnoDB type tables.